jdell64/electronAngularBoilerplate/readme.md

     npm run electron

-and in another, any time you make a change, run
+and in another, run

-    ng build
+    ng build --watch

 I've had it freeze my app for a few seconds, so it's not as good as a true live-reload.